-- 1. Before any interviews are commenced, the search committee shall prepare interview questions (including an appropriate follow-up procedure).
-The committee may also develop other relevant skills or performance demonstrations (for example a writing exercise) to ensure a thorough assessment of the candidate's qualifications. - 2.
+- 1. Before any interviews are commenced, the search committee shall prepare interview questions (including an appropriate follow-up procedure), drawing from a bank of equity-minded questions provided by Human Resources.
+The committee may also develop other relevant skills or performance demonstrations (for example a writing exercise) to ensure a thorough assessment of the candidate's qualifications, including insight on the candidate's knowledge of the institutional context and priorities the student population and their needs; equity-minded practice, and how this will inform their approach to the role. - 2.
 The search committee shall give candidates at least one week's notice of the date for an interview and, if relevant, the nature of any skills demonstration or other evaluation exercise the committee will require. - 3.
 The search committee shall conduct the interviews using a rating system developed by the committee to evaluate candidate's responses.
+The rating system should align with interview questions and reflect the need for equity-minded individuals that can close equity gaps in outcomes.
 Individual committee members must be present at every interview to participate in the overall evaluation of candidates. - 4.
 The Equal Employment Opportunity Representative will monitor the search committee's adherence to equal employment opportunity guidelines and requirements regarding appropriate questions and the evaluation of candidate responses.